 Being left-handed, Paul initially had trouble playing the instrument.
 He later learned to restring it, and wrote his first song, ‘I Lost My Little Girl’.
 He took music lessons for a while, but preferred instead to learn by ear.
 Paul also began playing piano, and wrote ‘When I’m Sixty-Four’ while still living at Forthlin Road.

 Paul McCartney met John Lennon at the Woolton fete on 6 July 1957, between performances by The Quarrymen.
 They became friends and began writing and performing songs together.
 McCartney later persuaded Lennon to allow George Harrison into the band as lead guitarist in 1958.

 With The Beatles

 The Beatles, as they became, gradually grew in popularity after performing many times in and around Liverpool and Hamburg, Germany.
-After Stuart Sutcliffe was sacked as the band's bassist, McCartney reluctantly took over the role.
-He later bought a left-handed 1962 Hofner bass, which became part of The Beatles' iconography during the 1960s.
+After Stuart Sutcliffe left the band, McCartney reluctantly took over his role as bass guitarist.
+He later bought a left-handed 1962 Hofner bass, which became part of The Beatles’ iconography during the 1960s.

 After The Beatles signed to Parlophone in 1962 and began releasing records, the songwriting partnership of Lennon-McCartney became celebrated.
 As well as penning the bulk of the band’s recorded output, they also wrote for artists including Cilla Black, Billy J Kramer, and Peter and Gordon.